-The Ambition Broxbourne Board and the Broxbourne Skills Group direct, review and deliver the Council's economic development objectives.
+The Ambition Broxbourne Board and the Broxbourne Strategic Partnership for Skills review, input, consider and, in some cases, deliver the Council's economic development objectives.
 Membership of each is made up of both public and private sector organisations.

-The Council works extensively with the Police, Fire and Rescue, Probation and other partners through the Broxbourne Community Safety Partnership, particularly to highlight trends, inform priorities and tackle anti-social behaviour, acquisitive crime, hate crime and domestic violence.
-This includes the Council's joint Youth Intervention Project with local secondarv schools working in partnership with the St Giles Trust to protect young people from gang culture.
-The key partners meet regularly on the Broxbourne Joint Action Group to review local crime statistics and intelligence and to plan joint
+The Council works extensively with the Police, Fire and Rescue, Probation and other partners through the Hertfordshire Police and Crime Panel and Broxbourne Community Safety Partnership, particularly to highlight trends, inform priorities and tackle anti-social behaviour, acquisitive crime, hate crime and domestic violence.
+This includes the Council's joint Youth Intervention Project with local secondary schools and with partners and the "No More Service", a joint commissioned service with Hertfordshire councils, to provide a support and mentoring service for young people who are at risk of serious youth violence, anti-social behaviour and criminality.

+Key partners meet regularly on the Broxbourne Responsible Authorities Group to strategically review and plan joint action in respect of crime and community safety.